SAP-samples/kyma-runtime-extension-samples/keda-cron-scaler/README.md

 ## KEDA's Cron-Based Scaler

-KEDA offers a broad range of scaling strategies, one of which is the cron-based scaler.
+KEDA offers a broad range of scaling strategies, one of which is the **cron-based scaler**.
 This scaler allows you to schedule scaling actions according to the time of day, an invaluable feature for managing predictable fluctuations in workload.

 As an illustration, the cron-based scaler enables you to: